Anteru/liara/docs/source/reference/liara.rst

 liara.signals module
 --------------------

-See :doc:`processing` for an overview of the processing stages.
+See :doc:`../publish/processing` for an overview of the processing stages.

 .. automodule:: liara.signals